Teuton-Roy/JobApplication/README.md

 1. GET /jobs/{id} -> get specific job by ID [GET {base url}/ jobs/1]---> created

 use @PathVariable annotation which is used to extract the value from the URL.

+Response entity: Response entity is class in spring and it's a wrapper that represent the entire HTTP response